Solving the Radiative Transfer Equation

 - Monte Carlo

-- based on conceptually simple physics that mimics how nature absorbs and scatters photons
+- based on conceptually simple physics that mimics how nature absorbs and scatters idealized light rays

 - completely general; can solve time-dependent and 3D problems with arbitrary geometry

-- mathematical ”tricks” to speed up the calculations can be sophisticated
+- sophisticated mathematical ”tricks” can be used to speed up the calculations

 - easy to program

-- computed radiances have statistical errors, which can be reduced by tracing more photons (requiring longer computer times)
+- computed radiances have statistical errors, which can be reduced by tracing more initial rays (requiring longer computer times)

 - computer run times can be extremely slow for some problems (e.g., solving the RTE to large optical depths; run times increase exponentially with optical depth)